daisy-rivera/Sales-Predictions/README.md

   - Outlet_Identifier_OUT010 was also a cetgorical feature.
 This feature however, had a negative impact on the overall sales the more it was selected.

 ## Results
 - Comparing both the Decision Tree and Linear Regression models, the Decision Tree Model performed better overall.
-I utilized various regression metrics to evaluate and compare both models and the Decision Tree model had better results
+I utilized various regression metrics to evaluate and compare both models and the Decision Tree model had better results predicting future sales prices.

 ### For further information
 For any additional questions, please contact **daisy.dinny@hotmail.com**